Rudxain/blog/proposal/VN-TM.md

 In contrast, VN (despite being harder to debug) lends naturally:
 - 1 "standard" ST
-- 1 tape and head
+- 1 tape
-- native-alphabet ST
+- 1 head
-- if TM is binary, use binary-encoded ST
+- native-alphabet ST (if TM is binary, use binary-encoded ST)

 This is why VN is used for SMC, while HA is used for "standard mode".